pha5echange/eng-tools/README.md

 DATA PROCESSING AND ANALYSIS

+1) eng_MBdate:

+This enables start date validation with MusicBrainz data, by reading data generated via tools in the 'mbg-tools' repository.
+Specifically, the file 'data/mb_artist_xml.txt' (included in this repository).
+It creates a folder called 'datedGenres' containing corrected genre files.
+WORK IN PROGRESS - TAKES HOURS - USE WITH CAUTION.

-1) eng_first:
+2) eng_first:

 To analyse and plot the genres, start with 'eng_first.py'.
 This will find the first instances of artists within the genres and writes this data to 'data/first_instances.txt'

-2) eng_cluster:
+3) eng_cluster:

 To analyse artists clustered around single start dates, rather than first instances, run 'eng_cluster.py'.
 This will ask you for a figure; either an absolute value or percentage of artists to be considered as a cluster.
 The minimum number of artists that will be considered a cluster, is 2; this is hardcoded.
 If you choose a percentage that works out at less than 2, the figure is set as to 2.

-3) eng_cdr:
+4) eng_cdr:

 This calculates the ratio of artists with date information to those without, for each genre.

 Run this, and it will use the 'data/date_ratios.txt' file from earlier.
 It writes the output to 'results/eng_cdr.txt'

-4) eng_fam_hot:
+5) eng_fam_hot:

 'eng_fam_hot.py' calculates the lowest, highest and average 'Familiarity' and 'Hotttnesss' metrics for each genre and stores these in 'results/'.

-5) eng_prob.py:
+6) eng_prob.py:

 'eng_prob.py' converts the output from a single genre plot (the results file from 'eng_plot.py'- a genre data file which has been converted to a frequency distribution) to a probability distribution.
 The purpose of this is to facilitate analysis at a later date.
 To use this script, copy a single-genre plot file to 'data/..' and rename it to 'genre_freq_data.txt'.

-6) eng_en_mb_map:
+7) eng_en_mb_map:

 'eng_en_mb_map..py' reads all genre files and generates a text file with 'Artist Name ^ EchoNest ID ^ MusicBrainz ID' (to facilitate mapping EN to MB)
 N.B. 'eng_ts_en_mb_map_a01' creates time-sliced artist mappings, based upon user-entered Omega Year, and the existence of time-sliced genre data.

-7) eng_MBdate:

-This enables start date validation with MusicBrainz data, by reading data generated via tools in the 'mbg-tools' repository.
-Specifically, the file 'data/mb_artist_xml.txt' (included in this repository).
-WORK IN PROGRESS - TAKES HOURS - USE WITH CAUTION.

 NETWORK CREATION AND ANALYSIS